LimingXLiming/JiangLiming/_pages/About.md

 * External Reviewer of “Technical specification for Construction details of fire protection for timber structures”, 2021.

 #### Awards
+* Wiley Top Downloaded Article 2022, FIre and Materials, "OpenSees development for modelling timber structural memberssubjected to realistic fire impact", 2024
-* Editor's Featured Paper Award of "Engineering Structures" Journal, for paper titled "Development of reusable AI Models for fast predicting fire behaviour of steel Columns in structural systems", 2023.
+* Editor's Featured Paper Award of "Engineering Structures" Journal, "Development of reusable AI Models for fast predicting fire behaviour of steel Columns in structural systems", 2023.
 * Best Resrach Award in Young Researcher Forum of National Engineering Technology Research Center for Prefabrication Construction in Civil Engineering, Oct 2022.
-* Top cited journal paper 2020-2021, Fire and Materials, 'An extendeded travelling fire methof framework for performance-based structural design'.
+* Wiley Top cited Article 2020-2021, Fire and Materials, 'An extendeded travelling fire methof framework for performance-based structural design'.
 * Departmental Teaching Award, Department of Building Environment and Energy Engineering, 2021.
 * Outstanding employee of the year, Country Garden Group (HuZhe Region), 2018.